AmanoTeam/amanobot/doc/index.rst

 with `custom keyboard <https://core.telegram.org/bots#keyboards>`_ and `inline keyboard <https://core.telegram.org/bots#inline-keyboards-and-on-the-fly-updating>`_.
 Both can be specified with the parameter ``reply_markup`` in :meth:`.Bot.sendMessage`.
-The module :mod:`telepot.namedtuple` provides namedtuple classes for easier construction of these keyboards.
+The module :mod:`amanobot.namedtuple` provides namedtuple classes for easier construction of these keyboards.

 Pressing a button on a *custom* keyboard results in a